The Terminal: Plot

-One day, Dixon pulls Amelia aside and questions her regarding Viktor and his mysterious peanut can.
+Dixon detains Amelia and interrogates her about Viktor.
 Amelia, who realizes Viktor has not been entirely truthful, confronts him at his makeshift home, where he shows her that the Planters peanut can contains a copy of the "A Great Day in Harlem" photograph.
-His late father was a jazz enthusiast who had discovered the famous portrait in a Hungarian newspaper in 1958 and vowed to collect the autographs of all 57 of the musicians featured on it.
-He died before he could get the last one, from tenor saxophonist Benny Golson.
-Viktor has come to New York to do so.
+His late father was a jazz enthusiast who had discovered the picture in a Hungarian newspaper in 1958 and vowed to collect the autographs of all 57 musicians depicted in it, all of which are in the can with the photograph.
+He died needing only the autograph of tenor saxophonist Benny Golson, and Viktor has come to New York to get it.
 After hearing the story, Amelia kisses Viktor.

-After nine months, his friends wake Viktor with the news that the war in Krakozhia has ended, and he can get a green stamp, allowing him to leave the airport.
-Meanwhile, Amelia had asked her "friend", actually a married government official with whom she had been having an affair, to get Viktor a one-day emergency visa to fulfill his dream, but Viktor is disappointed to learn that she has rekindled her relationship with the man during this process.
-When he presents the emergency visa at customs, Viktor is told that Dixon must sign the visa.
-But with Viktor's passport now valid again, Dixon is determined to immediately send him back to Krakozhia.
-He threatens Viktor that if he does not go home at once, he will cause trouble for his friends, most seriously by deporting janitor Gupta Rajan back to India to face a charge of assaulting a police officer.
-Unwilling to let this happen, Viktor finally agrees to return home.
-When Gupta learns of this, however, he runs in front of the plane which would take Viktor back home, ensuring his deportation and taking the burden off Viktor.
+Nine months after having arrived, Viktor learns that the war in Krakozhia has ended.
+Amelia reveals that her married boyfriend has secured Viktor a one-day emergency visa so he can fulfill his dream, but that she has also rekindled the relationship.

+When he presents the emergency visa at customs, Viktor is told that Dixon must sign it.
+However, as Viktor's passport is now valid again, Dixon is determined to deport him back to Krakozhia.
+He warns Viktor that if he does not go home at once, he will prosecute his friends at the airport for their illegal activities, most seriously by deporting Gupta back to India to face a charge of assaulting a corrupt police officer.
+Viktor finally agrees to return home, but Gupta delays the plane by running in front of it and is taken into custody.

-The delay gives Viktor enough time to get into the city.
-Dixon orders his officers to arrest Viktor, but disillusioned with Dixon, they let him leave the airport.
-As Viktor is getting in a taxi, Amelia arrives in another taxi, and they briefly smile and make eye contact.
-Dixon himself arrives at the taxi stand only moments after Viktor's taxi has left.
-When his officers arrive and one suggests immediately cordoning off the area and searching all vehicles to find him, Dixon, having had a change of heart, tells them that they have incoming travelers to handle.
-Viktor arrives in New York at the hotel where Benny Golson is performing and finally collects the last autograph.
-He gets in a taxi, telling the driver, "I am going home".
+Emboldened by his friend's actions, Viktor decides to leave the airport.
+Several airport employees rush to say goodbye, but Dixon orders his officers to stop Viktor at the exit where, disillusioned with Dixon, they let him leave.
+Dixon reaches the taxi stand only moments after Viktor has left, but has a change of heart and tells his officers to handle the incoming travelers rather than engage in pursuit.
+Viktor arrives at the hotel where Golson is performing and finally collects the last autograph, then takes a taxi back to the airport to go home.